rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ### openUrl(<span class="text-info">STRING</span> url)
 Open the application associated with the URL.
 Behavior may be different on different platforms and depend on installed software.
 For example, open URL with http:// prefix will execute the Web Browser installed on system and open URL in executed browser.
 Note: Opening pdf files on Android devices is not supported.
+In android, "sms:","mailto:","tel:","http:","https:","file:" are supported.
+Hence it is recommended to use storage space or userFolder for the file uri.

 ####Parameters